9 Essential WordPress Security Tips Anyone Can Implement

-Right now, the two best WordPress security plugins are Wordfence or Sucuri.
+Right now, the two best WordPress security plugins are Wordfence and Sucuri.
 Both offer essential security features such as scheduled malware scanning, real-time IP monitoring, spam detection, and much more.
-Both of them provide free and subscription plans.
+Both of them provide free subscription plans.

 While the free versions are undoubtedly adequate for personal blogs and small commercial WordPress sites, we recommend the paid plans for extra security.
 The yearly cost is a fraction of what it will cost to restore a hacked website or e-commerce store.